Gianni Bruno: Lille

 Bruno began his career at Lille in the club's youth academy in Luchin.
 After two years in the club's academy, during the 2008–09 season, he began playing on the club's reserve team in the Championnat de France amateur, the fourth level of French football.
 Bruno was promoted to the reserve team full-time in the following season.
 He appeared in 27 matches scoring a team-high 11 goals.
 After playing the 2010–11 season with the reserve team, on 8 June 2011, Bruno signed his first professional contract agreeing to a one-year deal with Lille.
 He was, subsequently, promoted to the senior team by manager Rudi Garcia and assigned the number 19 shirt.

 Bruno made his professional debut on 11 January 2012 appearing as a substitute in a 2–1 defeat to Lyon in the Coupe de la Ligue.
 Fours days later, he made his league debut appearing as a substitute in another defeat, this time to Marseille.

 Bruno was sent on loan to Bastia for the 2013–14 season.

 Evian

 At the beginning of the 2014–15 season, Bruno joined Evian Thonon Gaillard on a five-year contract.
 A few months later, he was loaned to fellow Ligue 1 team FC Lorient.

 Cercle Brugge

 On 3 July 2017, Cercle Brugge announced the transfer of Gianni to the organization.
 He signed a contract for one season.

-Gent
+Gent and STVV

-On 11 June 2021, after scoring 20 goals in the previous season for Zulte Waregem, Bruno joined Gent on a three-year contract.
+On 11 June 2021, after scoring 20 goals in the previous season for Zulte Waregem, Bruno joined Gent on a three-year contract, but only scored one league goal in his first season at the Buffalos.

-On 13 July 2022, Bruno moved on a season-long loan to Sint-Truiden.
+On 11 July 2022, Bruno moved on a season-long loan to Sint-Truiden, scoring 18 league goals in his debut season with the Canaries, a new one-season club record, surpassing Désiré Mbonabucya, Yuma Suzuki and Eddy Koens.

+Eyüpspor

+On 14 August 2023, Bruno moved to Eyüpspor in the second-tier TFF First League.